afu1t/mgt4250sping2024/README.md

 ### Figure 3 S&P 500 Candlestick Chart
 ![Link to Figure S&P 500 Candlestick](https://github.com/afu1t/mgt4250sping2024/assets/168783406/47a04118-de5b-42e3-9edd-9e98ca1820b8)

-1. Candlestick charts are often used by financial analysts and are a good tool for analyzing a stocks preformance over time.
-The S&P 500 has had consistant growth aside from 2020 (Covid-19), and overall provides solid returns for investors.
+1. Candlestick charts are often used by financial analysts and are a good tool for analyzing a stock's performance over time.
+The S&P 500 has had consistent growth aside from 2020 (Covid-19), and overall provides solid returns for investors.
 Candlestick charts do a good job of visualizing the peaks and troughs on a graph, highlighting good and bad time periods for the stock market.
 ```
 fig_sp500 = go.Figure(data=[go.Candlestick(x=filtered_data_sp500["Date"],
                 open=filtered_data_sp500["S&P Open"], high=filtered_data_sp500["S&P High"],